 Our potato crop was still good.
 Most of the potatoes were very large, which is a good thing.
 We didn’t get as many potatoes from each plant, but I think the quality is as good as quantity.

 We have really enjoyed digging potatoes with the some of our kids and grandkids.
 They enjoyed taking the potatoes home.

-I always dig a little ways around my plants so I don’t cut any of them while I dig.
+I always dig around from the center of my plants so I don’t cut any of them while I dig.
 Dig thru the pile of dirt good so you don’t miss any of those really good little new potatoes.
 Our grandkids love this part.
-It is like they find a treasure.
+It is like a fun treasure hunt.
 If you do accidentally cut into one of them make sure you put them in a different bag and use them right away.
 They will go rotten fast and may affect your whole bag of potatoes.

 In the next few blog posts

 I will show you some of the things I like to do with my potatoes, and how we use them thru the winter.
 I have tried many different ways and I finally figured out something that works for me.
 I like to freeze or dry the potatoes as hash browns.
 Yum one of our favorites.
 I also like freezing potato wedges.
 Dried potatoes are really good in soups and stews.

 I hope you enjoy my blog.
 I am not an expert at all of this gardening.
 We are always learning.
 I just like to share our experiences with others.

 If you don’t want to miss a thing be sure and sign up for my newsletter.

 I really like comments and any ideas you might have.
 Feel free to share this with your friends.